-

 Heavy Breathing Cat: Causes, Warning Signs, and What to Do

-Heavy Breathing Cat: Causes, Warning Signs, and What to Do You walk into the room and your cat is sitting upright, sides heaving, mouth slightly open.
+You walk into the room and your cat is sitting upright, sides heaving, mouth slightly open.
 This isn’t a hot day and she hasn’t been running.
-A heavy breathing cat is not something to watch and wait on — unlike dogs, cats simply don’t breathe
+A heavy breathing cat is not something to watch and wait on — unlike dogs, cats simply don’t breathe hard under normal circumstances.
+If you’re seeing cat heavy breathing

 -